top of page

 Bus Guide: Singapore to Malacca and Return

 Getting from Singapore to Malacca (Melaka) Old Town is easy using the public bus network in West Malaysia.
-Once you know how to do it, you can get to anywhere in West Malaysia on your own and at cheaper costs than taking tour coaches directly from Singapore.
+Once you know how to do it, you can get to anywhere in West Malaysia on your own with cheaper fares than taking tour coaches directly from Singapore.

 PART ONE: Getting to Malacca